playSpace17/SSDLC_smartcontract/README.md

 Briefly introduce the purpose of this document, the scope of the SSDLC, and its relevance to smart contracts and DevSecOps.

 ## SSDLC Phases for Smart Contracts
-Outline each phase of the Software Development Lifecycle specifically tailored for smart contracts.
+Describes each stage of the software development lifecycle and provides guidelines for embedding security specifically tailored for smart contracts.

 ## Secure Coding Guide